Norwegian forbidden tales

-It is common to think that folk tales are stories for children, without taking into account that in the past they were told in the family or neighborhood, and that they contained a lot of erotic allusions that children did not understand, but adults did.
+It is common to think that folk tales are stories for children, without taking into account that in the past they were told in the family or neighbourhood and that they contained a lot of erotic allusions that children did not understand, but adults did.
 They had to interest and entertain all ages.
-These versions have not survived because the compilers often belonged to the Church (such as this is the case of JØrgen Moe) and they refined the stories of these nuances, turning them into didactic or moralizing stories, suitable for boys and girls.
-But sometimes the unexpected happened and the erotic versions were kept in private archives.
-This is the case of the anthology that we offer in this book: 50 stories that do not appear in the Norwegian editions of the stories or in the Runeberg Project, from where we translated the 110 stories that make up our previous publication: Norwegian Tales (2016).
-Hidden, forbidden stories, in whose transcripts the following warning appears in the margins: "Of course, they must never be printed."
-Well here they are, printed and illustrated by Mortimer.
+These versions have not survived because the compilers often belonged to the Church (such as this is the case of JØrgen Moe) and they refined the stories of these nuances, turning them into didactic or moralizing stories, suitable for kids.
+But sometimes, the unexpected happened and the erotic versions were kept in private archives.
+This is the case of the anthology that we offer in this book: 50 stories that do not appear in the Norwegian editions of the stories or in the Runeberg Project, from where we translated the 110 stories that make up our previous publication: Norwegian tales (2016).
+These are hidden and forbidden tales, whose transcriptions bear the following warning in the margins: "Of course, they must never be printed."
+Well, here they are, printed and illustrated by Mortimer.

 Listen to a story here:

 In El Gambitero, you can read a very special review detailing how the book was presented at the Nemo bookstore in Albacete, the author and the illustrator are interviewed and it tells you many things about this very special book.

 Through the words and personal vision of the illustrator of the book (Mortimer), the interested reader will be able to better understand the protean nature and special idiosyncrasy of this book, and, why not, what is necessary for this type of publication.